-Building Android applications requires a deep knowledge of programming and design.
+Building Android applications requires a deep understanding of programming and design.
 When approaching a new technology for the first time, it often helps to break it down into pieces.
-If you’re a web developer already, many of the concepts and technologies involved in Android development will be analogous to things you already know – although building apps for mobile devices often requires mastery of a number of more nuanced concepts.
-Mobile devices have smaller screens, simpler processors, and – in the case of Android – many different manufacturers, meaning that developers need to keep code flexible and account for a variety of user scenarios.
+If you’re an experienced web developer, many of the concepts and technologies involved in Android app development will be analogous to things you already know – although building apps for mobile devices often requires mastery of a number of more nuanced concepts.
+Mobile devices have smaller screens, simpler processors, and – in the case of Android – many different manufacturers, meaning that developers need to keep code flexible and account for a variety of user interface scenarios.

 So what does it take to become an Android developer?
 We asked some of the brightest developers in our community – here’s what you need to know.